We'll Always Have Paris (Star Trek: The Next Generation): Production

 "We'll Always Have Paris" is named in reference to the Humphrey Bogart and Ingrid Bergman film Casablanca.
 As well as the title of the episode and the love triangle in the story, the Blue Parrot Café from the film is directly mentioned by Captain Picard.
 Casablanca was also the basis for the earlier Star Trek: The Original Series novel The Entropy Effect, and would be so again in the Deep Space Nine episode "Profit and Loss".

 The story was originally pitched by Hannah Louise Shearer and Deborah Dean Davis, who were also given the job of developing the script.
 The writing of the episode suffered from the timing of the 1988 Writers Guild of America strike, with Shearer and Dean Davis completing the script in five days.
 The premise of the story was a combination of their idea of a story "about a professor whose work wasn't appreciated and had to go off on his own" and that of Maurice Hurley who wanted a story with a time anomaly.
 The final draft was dated 22 February and featured numerous differences from the filmed version, including Jenice being called Laura, a number of different interactions for the crew, and Riker, Worf and Data being involved in shutting down Manheim's equipment.
 The script was completed a week before the episode was filmed but the writers strike caused further problems when it was discovered during filming that the scene where Data was to fix the time distortions had not been completed.

 Robert Legato and Rick Berman spent forty minutes on the telephone with Shearer during the strike.
 While she refused to write the lines during the strike, Berman suggested dialogue and Shearer would give opinions with Legato taking down handwritten notes.
 Legato decided on the directing notes himself and used a whip pan shot instead of an effects shot to film the three Datas as director Robert Becker had never used effects shots.
 Shearer was not happy with the final result, saying "we were writing the most romantic episode in the world" but that "it was toned down 75%".

 Shearer later complained of a lack of chemistry between Michelle Phillips and Patrick Stewart, which Phillips blamed on the conflicted nature of the character in that she was committed to her husband but also wanted to see Picard once more.
-Phillips, a Star Trek fan, is better known for being a member of the 1960s group The Mamas & the Papas.
-Rod Loomis's previous science fiction outing was in Bill and Ted's Excellent Adventure as Sigmund Freud.
 Lance Spellerberg would later return in "The Icarus Factor" where his transporter chief gained the name Ensign Herbert.
 The image of 24th-century Paris was a matte painting which was re-used in Star Trek VI: The Undiscovered Country, where it was hung outside the office of the Federation president.